 The nation traditionally has quite a meat heavy diet, so if you’re vegetarian or vegan, do research beforehand on where to eat.
 If you eat fish, settle in for a lovely evening of seafood in any of the country’s many waterside restaurants.
 With Croatia being predominantly coastal, it’s one of the best things you can do.

 Is it safe to travel solo in Croatia

-Croatia is a popular destination for solo travelers and thousands of people visit every year, with most trips being trouble-free.
-However, do check out the Foreign and Commonwealth Office (UK), the Department of State Travel Advisories (US) or your country’s local government guidelines for the latest advice before traveling.
+Croatia is a popular destination for solo travellers and thousands of people visit every year, with most trips being trouble-free.
+However, do check out the Foreign and Commonwealth Office (UK), the Department of State Travel Advisories (US) or your country’s local government guidelines for the latest advice before travelling.